ptsteadman/notebook/stories/summer-of-entropy.md

 "They get fucked in the ass," said Elkie.
 "That grosses me out, I couldn't date a man like that.
 It's just my preference."

-After listening to the banter for a few minutes, Chris scooted over to talk with Stephan, a talented .NET developer Chris had met at last month's meetup.
+After the banter dragged on for a while, Chris scooted over to talk with Stephan, a talented .NET developer he'd met at the previous meetup.
+They talked about the Mono runtime environment.

-He watched Elkie out of the corner of his eye.
-She was talking to a new guy, a really normal looking guy wearing a suit.
+When Stephan left for the bathroom, Chris realized that Elkie was talking to a new guy, a really normal looking guy wearing a suit.
 She was flirting with him, too.

 If she knew where I worked, thought Chris.
-He decided that he'd leave at eleven PM, if nothing changed.
+He felt dehydrated.
+He decided that he'd leave at eleven PM if nothing changed.

-Elkie was talking about her app again.
-The guy was eating it up.

-At eleven, Chris stood up from the booth.  *Stupid*, he thought, grabbing his unnecessary Patagonia jacket, and *typical*.
-He said goodbye to Stephan, and walked home.
+At eleven, Chris abruptly stood up from the booth.
+Elkie was telling the guy about her app.   *Stupid*, Chris thought, grabbing his unnecessary Patagonia jacket, and *typical*.
+He said goodnight to Stephan, and walked home.

 <hr>

 Chris worked at Facebook.
-It was his fifth week, and he was starting to arrive at the office later and later each morning, just like last summer.
-After he sat down at his desk, he typically procrastinated for a few hours by reading his newsfeed, until he couldn't stand it anymore.
-He was angry at all the little bits of content stealing his time, his spirit.
+He was arriving at the office later and later each morning, and typically spent a few hours reading his newsfeed, procrastinating until he couldn't stand it anymore.
+He was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about